Vayakhel: First reading—Exodus 35:1–20

-Second reading – Exodus 35:21–29
+Second reading—Exodus 35:21–29

 In the second reading (עליה, aliyah), the Israelites brought the gifts that Moses requested.

-Third reading – Exodus 35:30–36:7
+Third reading—Exodus 35:30–36:7

 In the third reading (עליה, aliyah), Moses announced that God had singled out Bezalel and Oholiab to endow them with the skills needed to construct the Tabernacle.
 And Moses called on them and all skilled persons to undertake the task.
 The Israelites brought more than was needed, so Moses proclaimed an end to the collection.

-Fourth reading – Exodus 36:8–19
+Fourth reading—Exodus 36:8–19

 In the fourth reading (עליה, aliyah), the skilled workers fashioned the Tabernacle's curtains, loop, clasps, and coverings.

-Fifth reading – Exodus 36:20–37:16
+Fifth reading—Exodus 36:20–37:16

 In the long fifth reading (עליה, aliyah), they made the Tabernacle's standing, gold clad, polished boards each with 2 tenons, and their 2 silver sockets, bars of acacia-wood overlaid with gold, rings of gold, veil of the covering, 4 pillars of acacia-wood overlaid with gold, screen for the door held by 5 gold clad pillars, and sockets of brass.
 Bezalel made the ark, cover, and 7 golden oil lamps pushed over against the golden lampstand which partially covers the table.

-Sixth reading – Exodus 37:17–29
+Sixth reading—Exodus 37:17–29

-In the sixth reading (עליה, aliyah), Bezalel made menorah and incense altar.
+In the sixth reading (עליה, aliyah), Bezalel made the temple menorah and incense altar.

-Seventh reading – Exodus 38:1–20
+Seventh reading—Exodus 38:1–20

 In the seventh reading (עליה, aliyah), Bezalel made the altar for sacrifices, laver, and enclosure for the Tabernacle.